nehasharma2513/VBA_Challenge/README.md

 # Analysis

 Each Ticker's performance is analyzed by using parameters such as :
-i) YearlyChange - Difference between opening price at the beginning of a given year to the closing price at the end of that year. ii) Percentage Change iii) Total stock volume of the stock
+1. YearlyChange - Difference between opening price at the beginning of a given year to the closing price at the end of that year.
+2. Percentage Change
+3. Total stock volume of the stock

 Conditional formatting is done for YearlyChange and Percentage Change columns that highlights positive change in green and negative change in red respectively.